Reg Grundy Organisation

 The company first produced game shows, then branched into soap operas in 1973.
-In 1995 Reg Grundy sold the company to Pearson Television, now known as Fremantle, part of the RTL Group (in turn 90% owned by Bertelsmann).
-In 2006 Fremantle merged Grundy Television and Crackerjack Productions to form the localised arm Fremantle Australia.
-Until 2013 the Grundy name still existed internationally in Germany as Grundy Light Entertainment and in Italy as Grundy Productions Italy.
+In 1995 Reg Grundy sold the company to Pearson Television, now known as Fremantle, part of the RTL Group (in turn majority owned by Bertelsmann).
+In 2006, Fremantle merged Grundy Television and Crackerjack Productions to form the localised arm Fremantle Australia.
+Until 2013, the Grundy name still existed internationally in Germany as Grundy Light Entertainment and in Italy as Grundy Productions Italy.

 Company history/foundation

 Reg Grundy's started his media career in radio, before moving to television producing Wheel of Fortune which launched on Nine Network in 1959.
-Another show with this title, although based on the USA version celebrated its 25th anniversary in Australia, a week before its cancellation in July 2006.
+Another show with this title, based on a US format, celebrated its 25th anniversary in Australia a week before its cancellation in July 2006.

-In the late 1980s Reg Grundy established 'Grundy World Wide Limited.
+In the late 1980s, Reg Grundy established Grundy Worldwide Limited.
 He created and operated local, independent television production and distribution companies in Europe, Asia and North and South America.

-Pearson Television (now Fremantle) acquired the Grundy group of companies in April 1995.
-On 30 August 2006, FremantleMedia announced they would merge Grundy Television with their other Australian production company, Crackerjack Productions, to form a single "super" production company called "FremantleMedia Australia".
-The new company is now managed by the management team from Crackerjack, with Mark Fennessy as chief executive officer and his brother Carl Fennessy as chief operating officer.
+Pearson Television (now Fremantle) acquired the Grundy group of companies on 3 April 1995.
+On 30 August 2006, FremantleMedia announced they would merge Grundy Television with their other Australian production company, Crackerjack Productions, to form a single "super" production company called "FremantleMedia Australia", the new company to be managed by Crackerjack's management team with Mark Fennessy as Chief Executive Officer, and his brother Carl Fennessy as Chief Operating Officer.

-Simon Spalding (Fremantle Director of Asia Pacific Operations) said in an interview that Grundy Television's premises in Sydney are to be refurbished and that once complete, all Sydney based staff will be located there.
-He claims that this will help to create a 'deeper' production facility and is not a cost-cutting exercise.
+Simon Spalding, Fremantle's Director of Asia Pacific Operations, said in an interview that Grundy Television's premises in Sydney would be refurbished and that, once complete, all Sydney-based staff would be located there.
+He claimed that this would help to create a 'deeper' production facility and was not a cost-cutting exercise.
 Spalding also said that although the Grundy name would be disappearing, he was looking at how FremantleMedia could retain the Grundy name and the heritage associated with it.